niplav/site/life_advice.md

 			* Meditation is probably a good example for this
 	*	Creating things probably feels longer than the same time spent consuming things
-	* Doing new activies probably also feels longer than familiar ones
+	* Doing new activies probably also feels longer than familiar ones <!--TODO: theoryengine post-->
 22. If you want to get into X, the best way of doing so is probably doing a little bit of X for a month, and then one week of X for 6 or more hours a day
 	* This probably works better for non-cognitive tasks
-	* If you have the time to spend a week doing X, of course
+	* Unfortunately, you probably won't have the time for spending 6 hours a day on X for a week.
 23. If there is an item on this list that tells you to stop doing X, but you truly enjoy doing X, then disregard the advice.
 24. If you're writing a long commment on the internet, you're probably